 Benshoof filed suit against Garfield County and several jail officials for repeatedly providing false information to OK Jailbirds, which made it appear that he had been convicted of first-degree burglary.
 According to Benshoof’s pro se complaint, his mugshot with the words “First Degree Burglary” below it was published on OK Jailbirds based on information provided by the Garfield County jail, which caused him “loss of friends, being questioned in humility” [sic], loss of job opportunities and even death threats.

 The defendants filed a motion to dismiss that was eventually granted by the trial court.
-The court held the defendants were ...
+The court held the defendants were acting within ...

 by Derek Gilna